 If you have a red/orange deposit on the ceramic filter, that means your VaporGenie has been used with a conventional flint lighter.
 Conventional flint lighters produce toxic flint dust, and this flint dust accumulates on the ceramic and appears red.
 This red deposit will not affect the performance of your VaporGenie.
 See our warning about toxic flint dust here.

-Replacement filter tops cost $25.
+Replacement filter tops are available here.